How to choose the best duck breed(s) for you

 - Conservation status (if heritage breed conservation is important to you, a breed’s “conservation status” may be an important factor and you’d be more inclined to get a breed listed as Critical or Threatened)

-- Other factors – Examples: beauty, size (the larger, the less likely an aerial predator will attack them), mothering ability (if you want to breed ducks and don’t feel like hatching your own duck eggs), etc.
+- Other factors – Examples: beauty, size (the larger, the less likely an aerial predator will attack them) etc.

 Duck breed analysis

-Below is a ranking of popular duck breeds based on some of the criteria listed above, with breed evaluation data from Metzer Farms, the largest duck breeding operation in the US.
+Below is a ranking of popular duck breeds based on some of the criteria listed above.
+The ranking does not include all duck breeds.
+The breed evaluation data is sourced from public information provided by Metzer Farms, the largest duck breeding operation in the US.
 We’ve added our own 1-10 scoring system for each category to help you better quantify the differences between breeds.

 A. Egg production: